Box Jellyfish: Small but Deadly - How to Protect Yourself and Treat Stings

 If you are stung by a jellyfish, make sure the tentacles are not still attached.
 Rubbing wet sand on the area can help remove the stingers, but I have seen cautions against rubbing sand on the area, as you could inadvertently rub the stingers further into your skin.
 If you do rub with sand, do so very lightly..
 Immediately wash the wound with vinegar or rubbing alcohol.
 You can also sprinkle meat tenderizer or put a baking soda and water paste on the sting.(though there have been some reports of deadly allergic reactions to meat tenderizer)

 If the tentacles are still attached to the skin, pour vinegar over them and detach with a stick or other object.
 Do not touch with your hands.
 Quickly wrap a light bandage above and below the sting.
-I have seen some suggest urinating on the sting, but this is exactly the wrong thing to do.
+I have seen some suggest urinating on the sting, but many advise against this: however, scientist Angel Yanagihara has developed a treatment which contains urea, which is found in mammal urine.

 Use Caution Before rinsing with water!
 Rinsing with water can release more poison.
 Many treatment suggestions involve rinsing the sting, but be sure to remove any visible tentacles and stingers first.
 Be sure not to touch stingers with your hands.
 Use a stick or disposable object to protect your hands.
 I've seen suggestions to use warm water (sea or fresh), and soaking in warm sea water after rinsing.
 Some also suggest a topical lidocaine ointment or rinse to diminish the pain, but be careful with these, as they are meant for use on healthy skin, not on abrasions.
 See a lifeguard if one is in the area for first aid.
 They will have the best knowledge about treatment for stings in that area.